-- carbaryl (Sevin and other brands) at 1.5 to 2 lb ai/a.
-PHI 7 days.
+- carbaryl (Sevin and other brands) at 1.5 to 2 lb ai/A. PHI 7 days.
 Latex-based formulations such as Sevin XLR Plus are less hazardous to bees.
-Do not apply to bloom.
+Do not apply during bloom.

-- spinetoram (Delegate WG) at 0.05 to 0.09 lb ai/a.
-PHI 3 days.
+- spinetoram (Delegate WG) at 0.05 to 0.09 lb ai/A. PHI 3 days.
 SLN 24c OR-170016 for Delegate allows a 1-day PHI in Oregon only; read label carefully for restrictions on number of applications allowed.
-Toxic to bees for three hours following treatment.
+Toxic to bees for three hr following treatment.
 Do not apply when bees are foraging.

-- spinosad (Entrust) at 0.062 to 0.9 lb ai/a.
-PHI 3 days.
-SLN 24c OR-160013 and WA-140004 for Entrust SC formulation allow a 1-day PHI in Washington and Oregon only.
+- spinosad (Entrust) at 0.062 to 0.9 lb ai/A. PHI 3 days.
+SLN 24c OR-160013 and WA-140004 for Entrust SC formulation.
+Allow a 1-day PHI in Washington and Oregon only.
 Target eggs at hatch or small larvae.
-Toxic to bees for three hours following treatment.
+Toxic to bees for three hr following treatment.
 Do not apply when bees are foraging.
 Entrust is OMRI-listed for organic use.

 - tebufenozide (Confirm 2F) at 0.25 lb ai/A. PHI 14 days.
 Apply when egg laying begins and again at 100% petal fall (usually 7 to 14 days after first application).
 Additional applications at 10- to 14-day intervals may be required under high population pressure or sustained moth flights.
 Do not exceed 1 lb ai/A product per crop season.